Troianata

 Troianata (Τρωιανάτα) is a village and a community in the municipal unit of Argostoli, on the island of Cephalonia, Greece.
-The community consists of the villages Troianata (population 98 in 2011), Demoutsantata (pop.
-109) and Mitakata (pop.
-16).
+The community consists of the villages Troianata, Demoutsantata and Mitakata.
 Troianata is situated on a hillside, at about 300 m elevation.
 It is 3 km north of Peratata, 3 km southwest of Valsamata and 6 km southeast of Argostoli.
 Troianata suffered great damage from the 1953 Ionian earthquake.